 This nice sale will be going on until November 30th, which is also until when you should be able to purchase tickets.
 The offer is valid for travel commencing before October 4th, between October 16th and December 12th and between December 30th and May 20th, 2020.
 At the moment, availability is good for most routes.

 The minimum stay requirements are 3 days.
 But you can spend up to 3 months at your destination of choice before returning to Europe and still benefit from this deal.

 As with most Air China connections, Google Flights (instructions) won’t display the prices at all or at least in many cases not correctly.
 The solution is the ITA Airfare Search.
-Just limit the results to Air China, and you will be able to find the dates that you’d like to travel on.
+Follow our detailed guide on how to use the Matrix to find flights that Google won’t, and you will be able to find the dates that you’d like to travel on.

 Once you’ve settled for a specific time, go ahead use our Travel Dealz flight search to get the best available price.
 You can also try and book via the carrier’s website.
 But this might result in a slightly higher fare.